Zenika/zenika-career-paths-framework/resources/HowToStart.md

 A common mistake i saw in organisation, is manager have 'ideas' of who wants to go in a direction or who can go in a direction.
 My personnal position today, is by doing that you avoid lot of good surprise.
 Motivation is a key point during a change, so i prefer to have motivated people instead of people that _can do_ the job.

 if you are interested in organisation agile skill you may have a look at what's [Agile'OA]()http://www.agiloa.com/fr/) did

+## Skill reqired to help team membership

+Helping people in the path requires dedicated skills.
+Human coach, Transformation coach, facilitator, HR, manager can help at different point of time in the path.